manifoldfinance/xga-docs-v0/docs/index.md

         Slot 11, future can be used : crit, active, milestone, 02-11, 1
 ```

-The idea is this: Since we run our own validators, we will know 2 epochs in advance in which slots we will mint a block.
-So, we can sell that blockspace about 2 epochs in advance, providing a futures market for below.
+The Auction platform uses the [SecureRPC.com](https://securerpc.com) relay, in which permissioned validator sets use exclusively.
+As such, we will know 2 epochs in advance in which slots we will mint a block.
+So, we can sell that blockspace about 2 epochs in advance, providing a forward contract market for β-blockspace.
 The following diagram shows an example of how this would work.
-Crucially, we want users to be able to transact, that is, to be able to resell the futures on a secondary market.

 ### Introducing Elastic Supply Schedule and Novel Tie-Breaking